Interdisciplinary. Community. Advocacy. Humor.

 Volunteering for SNAG has been such a rewarding experience.
 It has given me the opportunity to cultivate new skills, work with others (I normally work alone, so it’s always great to get a chance to work in a group!) and use my energy to benefit an organization that I believe in.
 When I joined the social events committee I was focused on the fun aspect of the conference.
 What can we do to make it an enjoyable experience, and one that fosters connection and community?
 I had no idea that we would also play a role in direct fundraising as well.
 Being able to contribute in the planning of the fundraising event has been an especially rewarding experience, to know that all the work we are putting in to raise money has the potential to make a real difference for SNAG.
 In the morning co-chair Britta Kauppila and I will be speaking with Gwynne Rukenbrod, executive director of SNAG, about how to incorporate a new sponsor and raise even more money during the fundraising event.
 The three of us…Continue

 As many of you know, SNAG has undergone a number of changes in the past year.
 There is a new executive director, new president, new conference producer and many new board members.
 All of these changes have made the upcoming Minneapolis conference one of the more challenging to produce.
 Administrative changes are not the only ones taking place for this year’s conference.
 I will talk more about some of these changes in future posts, but for now will focus on the changes that I have been involved with as a member of the social events committee.
 The social events committee is in charge of the pin swap, pin swap after party, final night party, and fundraising event.
 A decision was made for this conference to hold the final night party in conjunction with the fundraiser to encourage higher turn out to both events.
-In the past these two events have been held on…Continue
+In the past these two events have been held on different days at…Continue